Public paper portfolio

 The chart shows where a decision was logged inside the 10-coin universe.
 Click any decision point to open the reasoning, what it meant for the portfolio, and what levels matter next.

-BTC/USD decision map
+ADA/USD decision map

 The wall of lessons.